CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 |`2`|Quadtree scheme.|
 |`3`|Octree scheme.|

+The `splitAxes` property specifies the subdivision scheme for the entire tileset.
+A value of 2 means the subdivision scheme is a quadtree while a value of 3 means the subdivision scheme is an octree.
+In a quadtree, a tile is split evenly along the x and y axes, forming four equally sized children.
+In an octree, a tile is split evenly along the x, y, and z axes, forming eight equally sized children.

-TODO: Add figure of what quad and oct examples.
+TODO: Add figure of what quad and oct examples, check 3dtiles spec.

 #### refine